-Alongside feature film, work he co-founded real stories content agency, Flow Nonfiction in 2010, where he developed brand-building campaigns through stories of social good with partners like the Clinton Global Initiative, Skype, Ford, and Procter & Gamble, among many others.
+Alongside feature film, work he has developed brand-building campaigns through stories of social good with partners like the Clinton Global Initiative, Skype, Ford, and Procter & Gamble, among many others.
 He Co-Created The Small Business Revolution, a project for Deluxe to tell the stories of 100 small business across America with award-winning filmmakers and National Geographic photographers with a special focus on Instagram.

 He holds a BA from Harvard University and an MFA from UT Austin.

 Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.